 Of course, it probably doesn’t come as much of a surprise that cats will sometimes fluff up their tails and walk or run sideways when they are feeling threatened.
 Are there any larger animals in your home, such as a dog?
 Were there any loud noises that may have startled your kitty?
 When your cat arches its back and puffs its fur, it has the ability to look larger than it really is.
 This is a means of defense when it feels threatened.

 It may move side to side instead of forward and backward in order to maintain its arched position, or perhaps to distract a potential threat.

 2. There Is a Stranger in Your Home

 Similar to reason number one, a cat may feel nervous or apprehensive when a human it doesn’t know comes into your home.
-This behavior is not exactly aggression, but your cat is signaling to the new person not to mess with it.
+This behavior is not exactly aggression, but it could be that your cat is running sideway to signal to the new person not to mess with it.

 3. Your Cat Is Feeling Playful

 A cat walking sideways doesn’t necessarily mean they’re in distress.
 Sometimes it is actually a sign that your cat is feeling playful!
 You might notice kittens doing this while playing with others, and adults will do it too.
 They are most likely to do it when they are feeling excited.

 Have you ever noticed that your cat gets very energetic and runs around the house after taking a long nap?
 A cat might start running sideways as part of its post-nap zoomies.
 Try tossing a cat toy around to help your cat expend some of that energy!